michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * Menus are styled using a single, static CSS file
 * Less than 2kb JavaScript (when gzipped)
 * Responsive, Touch & Retina Ready
-* Built with accessibity in mind - keyboard navigation supported
+* Built with accessibility in mind - keyboard navigation supported
 * Extensively tested in all modern desktop and mobile browsers
 * Clean code with a low memory footprint
 * Filters and actions where you need them